Dustin Keegan ended his round on a solid note with a birdie on hole 18.

 It seems that many of the players look forward to their rounds at Fountain Hills and Vista del Camino far more than the one at Fiesta Lakes, so much so that they wish the format would be changed.
 Ulibarri shared with us his thoughts on the matter: “My opinion has always been that the pros here should always just play three to four rounds at Vista.
 I think that’s more [of] a gallery friendly [course] and kind of more of a professional course for the top players in the game.”

 Keegan also echoed Paul’s sentiments about Vista saying, “I kinda wish we played twice at Vista.
 This course is not quite up to NT caliber in my opinion with 4 holes under 200 feet.”
-He went on to suggest that in future years, it might serve players better to scale back the amount of courses played during The Memorial Championship: “It’s hard to learn 3 courses.
+He went on to suggest that in future years, it might serve players better to scale back the number of courses played during The Memorial Championship: “It’s hard to learn 3 courses.
 I feel sorry for the people [where] this is their first time and they’re coming from Vegas; they had two days to learn 3 courses and it rained both of those days!
 It wasn’t really that forgiving for them.”

 Written by Courtney Elder